Omni-guides/Tuxborn/EmissariesReadMe.md

 ### <ins>Deck/Linux</ins>

 TBA - Is being worked on but Omni has a lot of plates spinning at the moment.
-If you are a bit more experienced with Linux gaming you can set up the list now using these instruction: https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/General-Linux-Guide-(Anvil), with the these launch options https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/FNVTemp#step-5---set-the-required-launch-options-in-steam - replace 22380 with 976620.
+If you are a bit more experienced with Linux gaming you can set up the list now using these instructions: https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/General-Linux-Guide-(Anvil), with the these launch options https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/FNVTemp#step-5---set-the-required-launch-options-in-steam - replace 22380 with 976620.

 ### <ins>Optional Mods</ins>